top of page

 William Flinter grew up in Mattituck and attended Mattituck High School, where he met his wife, Danielle.
 They attended Siena College together, where William earned his degree in finance.
 After graduating, they returned home to Mattituck, where they now reside with their two children.

 William has worked for a variety of financial institutions including American Portfolios, Farm Credit East and currently works at the M&T Bank in Cutchogue.
 His knowledge of the local community, along with his diverse background in a variety of financial and banking institutions, has given him a unique perspective on local finance.
+In fall of 2023, he was elected to the position of Southold Town Tax Assessor.

 Quote:

-“As a lifelong Southold resident and llocal banker, I appreciate the unique character and rich history of Southold Town.
+“As a lifelong Southold resident and local banker, I appreciate the unique character and rich history of Southold Town.
 I am excited for the opportunity to serve as a member of the Mattituck Laurel Civic Association, bringing my passion for helping my local community to continue to thrive and evolve while maintaining its natural beauty.”

 bottom of page